 Prestige and Professional Recognition – One of the biggest benefits of interning for a big company is the prestige and professional recognition.
 Just like studying at a well-known school like Harvard or UCLA, interning at a big company like Google, can make your resume stand out to employers.

 Hiring managers may look at your resume and be impressed that you interned at a big company, making you more competitive and respectable in the job market.

-Your Internship Role Will Be Structured and Clear – Big companies typically have structured internship programs for students.
+Your Internship Role Will be Structured and Clear – Large companies typically have structured internship programs for students.
 Your internship role, tasks, and responsibilities will be clear and defined.

-Opportunity To Learn From Experienced Professionals – When you intern for a big company you will have the opportunity to work under experienced managers and directors.
-This would give you the chance to learn insights and perspectives from some of the best executives in their industry.
+Opportunity to Learn From Experienced Professionals – When you intern for a big company you will have the opportunity to work under experienced managers and directors.
+This may give you the chance to learn insights and perspectives from some of the best executives in the industry.

 Less Opportunity to Show Leadership and Initiative – At a big company, it might be more difficult to lead projects and your voice will be smaller at meetings.
 Big companies have more employees and executives.
 The responsibility to lead projects will be mainly assigned to managers and directors while interns assist them.

 More Busy Work – Some interns that work for big companies complain that they feel that their role is strictly confined to certain tasks and work.
 For this reason, the tasks at big companies may seem more like “busy work” rather than something meaningful.

 Less Flexibility – Usually, bigger companies have less flexibility in regards to wok hours and home office arrangements.
 Your internship schedule and work site may be strictly regulated, and it will be more difficult to ask for days off or to leave work early.

 More Rules and Work Policies – The work that you do will be required to be completed in a certain way.
 Even if you have a better way of completing tasks, you may have to comply with the rules.
 Big companies also have strict work policies that you will have to follow.